cedaro/simple-image-widget/readme.txt

 * Restructured to make it more intuitive for developers to extend the widget.
 * Moved legacy support into a separate class that hooks into the widget.
 * Works with the Widget Customizer added in WordPress 3.9.
-* Should play nice with plugins like Page Builder by SiteOrigin.
+* Improved compatibility with plugins like Page Builder by SiteOrigin.

 = 3.0.4 =
 * Fixed a slash preventing custom translations from loading.